containerstack/docker-confluence/README.md

 It's possible to clone this repo and build the image on you're own machine, but if you think that's a waste of time ;-) there's a Automated Build in the Docker Hub that's based on this repo.

 * [Docker Hub - Automated Build](https://hub.docker.com/r/remonlam/confluence/)
 * [Atlassian Confluence latest build](https://confluence.atlassian.com/doc/confluence-release-notes-327.html)
 * [Oracle MySQL Connector J latest build](http://dev.mysql.com/downloads/connector/j/)
 * [Atlassian Confluence](https://www.atlassian.com/software/confluence)

+## Versions
+Currently this repo have the following versions;
+* 6.0.4 (latest)
+* 6.0.3
+* 6.0.2
+* 6.0.1

+Go to [Branches](https://github.com/remonlam/docker-confluence/branches) to see all different builds that are available.

 ## Use the Automated Build image for a TEST deployment;